Claravallesdl/Human-proteome-wide-characterization-of-highly-mutated-regions-presented-by-HLA-class-I./1.Cluster Detection/cluster_detection.py/README.md

 **Explanation:**

 This function iterates through the rows of the input DataFrame to identify clusters of Highly Presented Codons (HPC).
+It determines whether each codon is considered highly presented based on the presence of 'YES' or 'NO' in the `Hotspot_u_nmers_lhr` column.
+A 'YES' indicates a highly presented codon, while a 'NO' indicates it is not highly presented.
 It tracks the size of each cluster and its start and end positions.
 The function then creates a DataFrame summarizing the number of clusters, their sizes, and their coordinates.

 ### `calculate_metrics(cluster_coords, data)`